jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

         )
 ```

 This is still a lot of code, but at least it's easier to add new line items to the operating statement.
 However, this model only works with `revenue` and `fixed_costs` compound at the same frequency.
-Additionally, `revenue` and `fixed_costs` are re-usable if we wanted to create another operating model.
+Additionally, `revenue` and `fixed_costs` are not re-usable if we wanted to create another operating model.

 There are two main concepts here.
-1. A **driver function** that yield each period in the series.
+1. A **driver function** that yields each successive period in the series.
 In this case, each period is at a fixed interval, but you could easily imagine other scenarios.
-2. A **growth function** that accumulates the flow.
-In this case, it is based *i)* on a constant annual growth rate, and *ii)* the pro rata portion of an partial beginning or stub periods.
-In other cases, the growth rate might not be constant or the flow should not be accrual for partial periods (e.g. cash accounting for payments received on the final day of the period).
+2. A **growth function** that accumulates the flow over the appropriate period.
+In this case, accumulation is based *i)* on a constant annual growth rate, and *ii)* the proportionate amount of any overlapping periods.
+In other cases, the growth rate might not be constant or the accumulation function might not include partial periods (e.g. cash accounting for payments received on the final day of the period).

 Let's create driver and growth classes that we can use for `revenue` and `fixed_costs`.